61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 it was a happy morning and the riding was easy so far.

-We took California State Highway 115 east and southeast to Interstate 8, and that's when the biggest adventure of Day 4 would begin.
+We took California State Highway 115 east to Interstate 8, and that's when the biggest adventure of Day 4 would begin.

 While it is usually legal to ride a bicycle on this section of Interstate 8 between El Centro, CA and Yuma, AZ, it was prohibited due